-- 2. A list of open funding rounds will display along with further information about the competition. - 3.
+- 2. A list of open funding rounds will display along with further information about the competition.
+Please select the NHS Cancer Programme Competition 2. - 3.
 Selecting "Apply" will open an application form for completion Denotes a mandatory field

 From the application summary page, the application can be edited by clicking on the 'Edit' button.
 The different sections of the application form can then be accessed via the list of hyperlinked buttons on the left-hand side of the application portal webpage.
 You can move from page to page either by using the 'Previous' and 'Next' buttons, or using the list on the left-hand side of the web page.